AMBASSADOR ANDREW YOUNG

 Lisa Hernández Gioia has almost twenty years of experience working closely with leaders in media, finance, government, real estate, philanthropy, and the arts.
 Currently, Lisa is the Director of External Affairs at Related Companies cultivating interest, awareness and collaboration with stakeholders and influencers.
 During the presidential campaign, Lisa was a senior aide to Hillary Clinton on her presidential campaign.
 Her team was tasked with raising $1 Billion, and she was directly responsible for raising $250 million in the Tri-State area.
 She built and maintained a finance committee of 1,200 of the top national executives, business leaders and philanthropists.
 In 2002, Lisa founded and built The Elser Group, one of the top political consulting businesses in New York focused on political candidates and a few non-profit organizations.
 Originally from Seattle, Washington, Lisa now lives in New York City with her husband Eric and their four children.

 Chang Park is president and CEO of Universal Remote Control Inc. of Harrison, NY, a supplier of high quality remotes and considered a top control manufacturer by consumers, subscription broadcast providers, retailers and custom installation professionals.
 Born and raised in Korea, Chang came to the United States alone as a teenager to pursue an education.
-He graduated from Michigan Tech and the Wharton School at the University of Pennsylvania.
+Mr. Park holds a bachelor’s degree in Electrical Engineering from Michigan Tech.
+He was awarded an honorary Doctor of Philosophy degree from his alma mater, and recently was inducted into the Academy of Electrical Engineers.
+He also holds an MBA from the Wharton School of the University of Pennsylvania.
+He is also a member of the national governing board of Common Cause, a public interest organization in Washington DC, the board at the Union Theological Seminary in New York and Bread for the World.
 After working briefly in engineering and banking, Chang founded Universal Remote Control in the mid-1980s.
 He chairs the Chang K. Park Foundation, an organization that supports human rights, the elimination of poverty and hunger, the implementation of political reform, and economic justice.

 ANDREA BATISTA SCHLESINGER